silviaCerby/gitbook/docs/management/credential_management/collections/remove-a-user-from-a-collection.md

 ---
-description: This article describes how to remove a user from a collection.
+description: "This article describes how to remove a user from a collection."
 intercom_id: 8432313
 ---